BTC, LTC, LINK, VET, AXS By Cointelegraph - Up News Info

 Bitcoin’s (BTC) bullish sentiment received a minor setback on Nov.
-12 afte the Securities and Exchange Commission (SEC) rejected VanEck’s exchange-traded product that planned to track Bitcoin’s spot price.
+12 after the Securities and Exchange Commission (SEC) rejected VanEck’s exchange-traded product that would have tracked Bitcoin’s spot price.

 Disclaimer:Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.